Codeception/codeception.github.com/_posts/2014-03-18-codeception-2.0-beta.markdown

 ## Dynamic Groups

 One significant internal feature is dynamic groups.
 You can save test names into file and run them inside a group.
-That's how the [RunFailed](https://github.com/Codeception/Codeception/blob/master/src/Codeception/Platform/RunFailed.php) extension works: it saves names of failed tests into file `tests/_log/failed` and you need to execute `codecept run -g failed` to rerun failed tests.
+That's how the [RunFailed](https://github.com/Codeception/Codeception/blob/master/src/Codeception/Platform/RunFailed.php) extension works: it saves names of failed tests into file `tests/_log/failed`, then execute `codecept run -g failed` to run these tests.

 {% highlight yaml %}
 groups: